Can you pay back equity release early?

-You can pay back equity release however depending on the lender and type of lifetime mortgage you have, early repayment charges could apply.
+You can pay back equity release early.
+However depending on the lender and type of lifetime mortgage you have, early repayment charges could apply.
 Some equity release providers let you make early repayments after a fixed number of years.
 Others let you repay a percentage of the loan each year.

 It’s therefore important to discuss pay back options with your adviser before going ahead, especially if you think early repayment may be an option.